jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Design and Reflection:
 ======================

-Using a combination of the techniques investigated in the previous chapter, I propose that a simple design is possible which makes REST clients more efficient whilst being no more difficult to program.
+Using a combination of the techniques covered in the previous chapter, I propose that a simple design is possible which allows REST clients to be more efficient whilst being convenient to program by combining the best traits of programming with SAX and DOM.
-Although simple, this model fits poorly with established vocabulary, requiring a transport that sits *somewhere between 'stream' and 'download'* and a parsing strategy which *takes elements from SAX and DOM* but follows neither model.

-Implementation in Javascript gives me the widest deployment options, covering client-side browser programming, server programming, use in command line tools, or any other usage.
-This context dictates a design which is non-blocking, asynchronous and callback based.
-While influenced by the language, the model of REST client proposed here is not limited to Javascript or web usage and I intent to comment briefly also on the applicability to other platforms.
+Observing the flow of data through a SAX parser we can say that using a resource from a network is more efficient if we do not wait until we have everything before we start using the parts that we do have.
+However, the SAX model presents poor developer ergonomics because it is not usually convenient to think on it's presented level of abstraction: that of markup tokens.
+Using SAX, a programmer may only work with a convenient abstraction after inferring it through a series of callbacks.
+In terms of ease of use, DOM is generally preferred because it provides the resource whole and in a convenient form.
+My design aims to duplicate this convenience and combine it with progressive interpretation by removing one restriction; that node which is given is always the document root.
+For hierarchical markup such as XML or JSON, it is possible to fully parse a sub-tree without fully knowing the parent node; taking responsibility for drill-down away from the programmer we can identify the interesting parts of the document and deliver them as fully-formed entities as soon as they are available.

+By my design, identifying the
+interesting parts of a document before it is complete involves turning the established model for drilling-down inside-out.
+By asynchronous I/O the programmer's callback traditionally receives the resource and then inside that callback locates the sub-parts that they require.
+Inverting this process, I propose taking that locating logic, currently found inside the callback, outside of it and using it to decide when the callback should be used.
+The callback will receive the parts of the response which have been selected according to this logic.

+I will be implementing using the Javascript language because it allows me to target both of the main use cases where I think this project will be useful: browser programming and server programming, and has good support for non-blocking i/o.
+The model of REST library proposed here is not limited to Javascript and could be expressed in any given language.
 Likewise, I have also chosen to focus on JSON although I will also be commenting on the parallel applicability of these ideas to XML.

-From DOM we may observe that as a programmer, using a resource is simpler when a parsed entity is passed whole to a single callback, rather than the SAX model which requires the programmer to infer the entity from a lengthy series of callbacks.
-From observing SAX parsers or progressive HTML rendering, we can say that http is more efficient if we no not wait until we have everything before we start using the parts that we do have.
-DOM parsers pass a fully parsed node to registered callbacks, whole and ready to use, invariably at the root of the parsed document.
-From the vantage of the library's user, my thesis duplicates this convenience but removes one restriction; that the node which is passed must be the root.
-Because the mark-up formats we are dealing with are hierarchical and serialised depth-first it is possible to fully parse any sub-tree without fully knowing the parent node.
-From these observations we may program a new kind of REST client which is as performant as SAX but as easy to program as DOM.

-To follow this progressive-but-complete model, identifying the interesting parts of a document involves turning the traditional model for drilling down inside-out.
-Traditionally the programmer's callback receives the document then inside that callback drills down to locate the parts that they are interested in.
-Instead I propose taking the drilling-down logic out from inside the callback and instead wrap the callback in it.
-This means that the callback receives selected parts of the response which the library has already drilled down to on behalf of the programmer.

 Whilst JSONPath's existing implementation is only implemented for searching over already gathered objects, this kind of searching is just